-Purpose of clause: To protect tenants, visitors and staff from illness and disease in accordance with the provider's legal responsibilities as an accommodation provider.
+Purpose of clause: To protect tenants, visitors and staff from illness and disease in accordance with the provider's legal responsibilities as a landlord.

-Guidance: Testing must be in line with statutory requirements, recorded and provided to Manchester Student Homes on request.
+Guidance: Testing must be in line with statutory requirements, recorded, and provided to Manchester Student Homes on request.